sparkflows/sparkflows-docs/docs/user-guide/quick-start/4-create-workflow.rst

 #.
 Click the **processor name** in the **Processor Repository** located on the left-hand side pane of the Workflows Editor Page to make processor(s) appear on the Canvas.

-   *Note: You can use the Search Panel located on top of the Processor Repository to add processors.*
+   *Note: You can use the Search Panel located on top of the Processor Repository to search and add processors.*

 #.
 After adding all the processors, **double-click** each **processor** to open the **configuration window** and configure them as per your need.
 #. **Connect** two processors by drawing an **edge** between them.
 To draw an edge: